 APALSA Board Members

 Hi everyone!
-I'm a 2L from Los Angeles, California.
+I'm a 3L from Los Angeles, California.
 I graduated from UCLA in 2018 with a B.S. in Psychobiology because I was pre-med and confused.
 After graduation, I worked at a boutique employment law firm in Westwood, California.
-In addition to APALSA, I'm also a staff editor on the Columbia Science and Technology Law Review (STLR) and an Event Chair for the Columbia Health Law Association.
-In my free time I enjoy playing basketball, chilling with my dog, and watching scary movies with friends.
+During 2L, I was the President of APALSA, Event Chair for the Columbia Health Law Association (CHLA), and a staff editor on the Columbia Science and Technology Review (STLR).
+Post-CLS, I will be working at Weil, Gotshal, & Manges in New York.
+In my free time I enjoy watching basketball, playing board games with friends, and dreaming of becoming a baker.